madmolecularman/MARC_Fall_2021/README.md

 > Have the confidence in where you are going to be next summer

-> Grow an interest in the applied/research aspect of this process
+> Develop your interest in the applied/research aspect of your scholarship

-> Program and coordinators supports my track for school (tangible and emotional)
+> Program and coordinators fully support your path through your degree (tangible and emotional)

 > Not to miss any deadlines and stay organized